jimsoto123/JavaFX-Converter-App/README.md

 ## ConversionApp

-An application that converts currencies and different units of measurement made with JavaFX frfr
+An application that converts between currencies and different units of measurement made with JavaFX frfr